excelerate-america/FrontEndChallenge/README.md

 1. Clone & Familiarize yourself with the projects  app structure, folder structure  and technologies
 2. Check out the link to the Figma Design File
 3. Use the Figma File as a guide to building the Page for "Desktop & Mobile"
-4. make the edits to the code and test locally
+4. Make the edits to the code and test locally
-5. your goal as FrontEnd engineer for this challenge is to update /edit/ style etc to get the App as close to the Figma Design
+5. Your goal as FrontEnd engineer for this challenge is to update /edit/ style etc to get the App as close to the Figma Design
-6. when complete, push your branch to repo
+6. When complete, push your branch to repo
-7.  we can discuss during next interview!
+7. We can discuss during next interview!

 ### EA's App Structure